Postpartum Nurse: Career Guide and Overview

 Visit Site

 Postpartum nurses care for women and infants in the days immediately following birth.
-In addition to performing medical care and monitoring for complications in both the patient and baby, they fill an important need for education and support.
+In addition to performing medical care and monitoring for complications in both the patient and baby, they educate and support families during the earliest days of bonding.

 Whether a patient is giving birth to their first child or already has several children at home, a postpartum nurse is there to help with recovery after delivery.